Lesser-known but beautiful upper Swat villages. Matiltan, Utror, Gabral, Kalkot and others, with access, stays and reasons to go.

 Miandam

 Technically not hidden but quieter than Kalam.
-Miandam at 1,800 m is a pine-forest hill station with PTDC Motel and small family guesthouses.
+Miandam at 1,800 m is a pine-forest hill station with a government-run motel and small family guesthouses.
 Wonderful for spring meadows, family walks and quiet evenings.
 A great alternative base if Kalam feels too crowded for your trip.

 Etiquette in village stays